 That long list means there are a lot of potentially eligible employers out there.
 You may even be working for one right now.

 What's even better is that your payments don't have to be consecutive.
 You can bounce in and out of the public or nonprofit workforce without penalty (other than taking longer to get your loans forgiven).
 Just remember that only eligible payments made during eligible employment count.
 You must also still be working for an eligible employer when you apply.

 Unfortunately, labor unions and partisan political organizations are not eligible—even if they are nonprofits.

 Also ineligible: religious organizations engaged in religious activities that are related to religious instruction, worship services, or any form of proselytizing.
 For instance, professors at a Catholic or Baptist college would be eligible.
 Employees of a church, even if they are not involved with the religious instruction, are not eligible.

 Contact your student loan servicer if you have questions, and make sure to download the PSLF Employment Certification to track your eligible employment and payments.
 If you don't submit that certificate once a year, it will be up to you to prove you worked at an eligible employer come forgiveness time.

-If you still aren't eligible for PSLF, check out our eBook 100+ Ways To Get Rid Of Your Student Loans Without Paying Them to see if you may be eligible for any other forgiveness programs.
+If you still aren't eligible for PSLF, check out our eBook 100+ Ways To Get Rid Of Your Student Loans (Without Repaying Them) to see if you may be eligible for any other forgiveness programs.